 If you're looking to have an incredible teach abroad adventure, you really can't go wrong with China.
 Hike the Great Wall, learn Chinese, try new and exciting food, and work with students who are incredibly excited to have you.
 What's not to love?!
 The Chinese teach abroad industry is booming, and with more jobs than there are teachers, it's almost too easy to get an amazing job teaching abroad in China.

-Whether you're passionate about finding a job in China, or just a bit curious to learn more, I've created the ultimate guide for teaching abroad in China!
-Here we'll go over what types of jobs you can apply to, the qualifications you need, how to go about applying, and typical salaries and benefits to expect.
+Whether you're passionate about finding a job in China, or just a bit curious to learn more, we've created the ultimate guide for teaching abroad in China.
+Here we'll go over what types of jobs you can apply for, the qualifications you need, how to go about applying, and typical salaries and benefits to expect.
 We'll also go over some of the best cities and teaching opportunities to consider when you apply.

 No matter where you are in the teach abroad process, this ultimate guide is for you!

 China is a massive country full of diverse cultures, unique dialects, and varying teaching and living conditions.
 While most teachers typically gravitate towards Beijing and Shanghai, there are so many other cities to choose from.

 The process of selecting a place to live can be a bit overwhelming, especially when agreeing to move for a year or more!
 To make your decision a bit easier, here are some of the best and most popular cities in China for teaching English.

 For more information on the above cities, check out our article on the 10 best cities to teach English in China.

 In order to teach legally in China, you'll have to meet a few qualifications:

 - Passport from one of seven "native speaker" countries (US, UK, Canada, Australia, New Zealand, Ireland, and South Africa) OR be a certified teacher in your home country

 - TEFL/TESOL/CELTA or a teaching certificate